kconner/simple-emulator/README.md

 ## Solution

-This solution can return the number of instructions run, the final state of the registers, or a program disassembly.
+This solution can return the number of instructions run, the final state of the registers, or a disassembly of the program.
+It can also be run in a benchmarking mode that executes the program 1,000,000 times.
 Each word of memory is an Int.
-Memory is preallocated, as is a lookup table of all decodable instructions.
+A lookup table contains all decoded instructions by word value.